barryodev/clacks/README.md

 - Add feeds name/url to feeds.json.
 - Navigate lists using arrow keys.
 - Hit enter/esc to select and deselect list items.
 - Hit enter on an entry to open in default system browser.
+- Use menu shortcuts to perform related tasks.
 - Ctrl-C to quit.

 ## Dependiences